CapTen101/VLC-docs/addons/extensions.rst

 1. In order to install the extension in .lua go to the file path C:\Users\UserName\AppData\Roaming\vlc\lua\extensions.
 Copy the lua file to install the extension.

 2. If the lua folder is not found, simply create a folder with the name lua.
-Inside the lua folder, create another folder by name “extensions”.
-Now copy the lua file inside it.
+Inside the lua folder, create another folder by name “extensions” and copy the lua file inside it.

 3. Once the lua file is copied, the extension will be uploaded and installed.
-Close all the folders.

 4. Run a video in VLC media player to test and enable the extension.
-If you don’t find the list to be impressive, go to the official VLC page to check on all the extensions available for VLC here.
-If you come across any impressive extension then simply hit the Download button.

-5. The extensions are Zip files containing .lua files.

-6. Navigate to the following path C:\Users\UserName\AppData\Roaming\vlc\lua\Extensions\.
-   Copy the .lua files in the extension folder to install the extension.

-6. If you see a webpage with few codes while downloading the extension, copy the code in a Notepad.

-7. Go to files and click on Save As option.
-Name the file as VLC Extension.LUA and click on All files under Save as type.

-8. Now click the Save button.

-9. Navigate to the following path – C:\Users\UserName\AppData\Roaming\vlc\lua\Extensions\ and copy the .lua files in the extension folder to install the extension.

-10. Run a video to enable the extension.
-That’s all there is to it!